Făgăraș Mountains: Access and tourism

 The most used access point to the mountains is the Transfăgărășan road.
 The Transfăgărășan runs across the Făgăraș range.
 It is generally open only between June and September, due to unfavorable weather conditions for the rest of the year.

 The Făgăraș Mountains are a very popular hiking, trekking and skiing destination in Romania.
 Most people wanting to hike on the Moldoveanu leave from the town of Victoria, or, in other areas of the Făgăraș Mountains, from Arpașu de Jos, Porumbacu de Jos, and Avrig.
-In the vicinity of the Negoiu, and in the central part of the band take the rocky nature of the mountains, and reaching the main ridge trail there are technical difficulties and exposure.
+In the vicinity of the Negoiu peak, and in the central part of the band take the rocky nature of the mountains, and reaching the main ridge trail there are technical difficulties and exposure.
 Somewhat difficult part of the trail is a "Three steps from the death" running the main ridge by ridge Custura Arpașului the lake (in Romanian Lacul) Capra (2,230 m).
 Also a bit challenging is one of the ways to Negoiu – Strunga Dracului.
-The most difficult section of the ridge Custura Sărății between Șerbota (2331 m above sea level) and Șaua Cleopatrei pass (2,355 m).
+The most difficult section of the ridge Custura Sărății is between Șerbota (2331 m above sea level) and Șaua Cleopatrei pass (2,355 m).
 At the root of the fire is under Șerbota several meters of steel cable handrail, on the other part there are no artificial enhancements.